Lyinggod/FFG-Star-Wars-Extra-Fields/README.md

 ### Renaming Groups or Field Names

 Be cautious when renaming **Group Names** or **Field Names**.
 Doing so will reset any stored data on the actor to 0.
 Ensure that you intend to reset the data before making such changes.

+### Compatibilities
+This has been tested with module Alternative sheet design for FFG Star Wars using included custom actor templates include with that module.
+However modifications to those templates may affect compatibility.

 ### Incompatibilities